Wenzel/docker-kdesrc-build/README.md

 You just have to mount a volume on the container

-    docker run -ti -u docker -v ~/path/to/mnt/dir:/work <distro>-kdedev
+    docker run -ti -v ~/path/to/mnt/dir:/work <distro>-kdedev

-On your host system, go into that `/path/to/mnt/dir`, clone `kdesrc-build` and configure it.
+On your host system, go into `/path/to/mnt/dir`, clone `kdesrc-build` and configure it.
 When you want to build, get back on the `kdedev container` , and run `./kdesrc-build`